TIBCOSoftware/snappydata/README.md

     - you can also install oracle-java7-unlimited-jce-policy package for enhanced JCE encryption
     - this will set java to point to JDK7 version and also set JAVA_HOME, so start a new shell for the changes to take effect; also run "source /etc/profile.d/jdk.sh" to update JAVA_HOME (or else you will need to logoff and login again for the JAVA_HOME setting to get applied)

-  * Ensure that snappy-spark repository has been moved/cloned inside snappy-commons by that name.
+  * Ensure that snappy-spark repository has been moved/cloned inside snappy-commons by "snappy-spark" name.
+The integrated build depends on its name and presence inside.
+DO NOT JUST SYMLINK THE DIRECTORY -- that is known to cause trouble with IDE though command-line build may go through.
   * Test the build with: ./gradlew clean assemble
   * Run a snappy-core test application: ./gradlew :snappy-core_2.10:run -PmainClass=io.snappydata.app.SparkSQLTest (TODO: this still fails due to some runtime dependencies?)